 As your products already comply with ISO standards used in the West, there’s a big chance you’ll have less issue to meet the local GB standards.

-For some products, especially those that are edible, used by humans (like cosmetics) or have that an impact on the safety, more and stricter GB-standards apply.
+For some products, especially those that are edible, used by humans (like cosmetics), or have that an impact on safety, more and stricter GB standards apply.

-Not only are the standards used for the product quality, but also for labelling, usage, storage and more.
+Not only are the standards used for the product quality, but also for labeling, usage, storage, and more.
 For example, if you want to export wine to China, there are specific GB-standards explaining how the bottles should be labelled.

 Information required on the label, according to the GB labelling standard, can be to show: